 - 1. Lift header off the ground with the combine.
 Lock the main cylinder. - 2.
-Loosen the jack lock pin and remove jack from hitch tube.

-5. Remove pin from the end of hitch tube where it

-is connected at the strut.
-Stay clear of hitch
+Loosen the jack lock pin and remove jack from hitch tube. - 3.
+Remove pin from the hitch bracket. - 4.
+Lower hitch end to the ground. - Remove pin from the end of hitch tube where it is connected at the strut.
+Stay clear of hitch tube as it falls.